 Fonoti Seti Talamaivao is the Deputy Secretary for the Office for the Secretary.

 He leads the teams responsible for delivering ministerial and executive services, strategy and performance and business intelligence, communications, legal advice and governance and nominations services.

 Each of these areas are critical to the Ministry’s strategic and operational functions to deliver against the Ministry’s strategic priorities.

-Jason has a track record of working in public sector finance.
+Jason has a track record of working in public sector and banking.
 Prior to joining the Ministry Jason worked at the New Zealand Defence Force and the Ministry of Health.
-Jason has also worked in the United Kingdom, where for two years he held a senior role in the financial sector.
+Jason has also worked in the United Kingdom, where for two years he worked in the financial sector.

 Jason was born and bred in Wellington and has been a true Hurricanes fan.
 He is the father of Patrick 2 years old and husband to the lovely Sarah.